Nahunta in Brantley County, Georgia — The American South (South Atlantic)

 The old branch line between Schlatterville and Glenmore (a part of the original main line) had become unnecessary and was abandoned.

 In 1872 the General Assembly nullified a bond issue for the railroad.
 It entered receivership that year and was sold under foreclosure the following year.
-In 1882 it was once again reorganized, emerging under the
+In 1882 it was once again reorganized, emerging

 — Submitted November 4, 2009, by Mike Stroud of Bluffton, South Carolina.